Valentine’s Day Embroidery Hoop Art {Easy Embroidery for Kids}

 The other ones turned out great too:

-Honestly, I can barely tell the difference between the ones Princess did and the two I made!
+Honestly, I can barely tell the difference between the ones Maggie did and the two I made!

 Any guesses?
 Which design do you like best?